Questions to ask when buying a new build house

 When looking into the amenities and facilities around a new build home, there are several key areas to focus on:

-2. Healthcare Services: Inquire about nearby healthcare facilities such as hospitals, clinics, and dental practices.
+2. Healthcare services: enquire about nearby healthcare facilities such as hospitals, clinics, and dental practices.
 Accessibility to healthcare is crucial, especially in emergencies.

-5. Future Developments: Ask about any planned developments or changes in the area.
-New amenities could enhance your living experience, while certain types of development might negatively impact it.
+5. Future developments: ask about any planned developments or changes in the area.
+New amenities could enhance your living experience, while certain types of developments might negatively impact it.

 Transport links and access roads